Avatar

 Biography

-Peter Lugtig is an associate professor at the department of Methodology and Statistics at Utrecht University, where he specializes in data quality.
+Peter Lugtig is an associate professor at the department of Methods and Statistics at Utrecht University, where he specializes in data quality.
 This includes statistical modeling of data quality components, survey methodology, methods of inferences using a mix of designed data and big data, and the use of sensor technology in smartphones.

 Next to his research, he has a passion for teaching and thus is involved in several Bachelor’s, Master’s and post-graduate courses about statistics and survey methodology.
 He is also involved in innovating teaching, and organization and management of the teaching and research projects.